SolalPirelli/solalpirelli.github.io/_guides/writing.md

 ## Writing continuously

-Your workflow should be to write, do research, get feedback, repeating this loop as many times as possible.
+Your workflow should be to write, do research, get feedback, and repeat as many times as possible.

 **Writing is a part of doing research**, not a separate activity after the fact.
 Writing helps you decide what work lies ahead and avoid unnecessary work that does not belong to your story.